tencentyun/intlcloud-documents/product_new/安全产品中心/主机安全/功能介绍与版本比较_intl.md

-The main features available in different editions of Host Security are listed as follows:
+The main features available in different editions of Cloud Workload Protection are listed as follows:

 | **Feature and Description** | **Basic Protection** | **Professional Protection** |
 | ---------------------------------------- | :------: | :------: |